PrisonerPrice/ReactToyApps/README.md

 ## Host one-page application on AWS S3

-I have found an easy tutorial of how to host your React application on AWS S3.
+I found an easy tutorial of how to host your React application on AWS S3.
 Here is the link: https://medium.com/@abventures/how-to-build-a-react-website-in-aws-within-15-minutes-9e9c37f85aeb

 ## Apps Category